Declares outdoor areas public forums, punishes students who interfere with others’ speech

 As part of an effort to hold campuses accountable, Texas universities must file a report in 2020 on how they are implementing the law’s requirements.

-The Texas legislation is similar to recent free speech bills passed since 2017 in Alabama, Kentucky, South Dakota, Tennessee, Colorado, Iowa and Arkansas.
+The Texas legislation is similar to recent free speech bills passed since 2017 in Alabama, Kentucky, South Dakota, Tennessee, Colorado, Iowa, Georgia and Arkansas.
 The states passing the laws are mostly Republican-dominant states.

 IMAGE: Denys Holovatiuk / Shutterstock